MarioDelgadoSr/DataVisual/README.md

 ![Screen Shot of Demonstration](https://github.com/MarioDelgadoSr/DataVisual/blob/master/img/demoDesignPatternScreenShot.png)

-The demo illustrates *DataVisual* features with a use case simulating a U.S. Navy (*Go Navy!
+The [demonstration (https://mariodelgadosr.github.io/DataVisual/)](https://mariodelgadosr.github.io/DataVisual/) illustrates *DataVisual* features with a use case simulating a U.S. Navy (*Go Navy!
 Beat Army*) aquaRobot determining an optimal salvage retrieval strategy for objects floating and submersed out at sea.

 aquaRobot utilizes information about the salvage items in a data array partnered/join with the 3D visual's spatial attributes to maximize the salvage; keeping track of how